 The Statue of Liberty, also known as Lady Liberty, is a universal symbol of freedom.
-She was a gift from France for America’s 100th birthday.
-It was built by Gustave Eiffel and was on the 28th of October, 1866.
-Around 4 million people visit the Statue of Liberty every year due to its status as an american icon.
+She was a gift from France for the country’s 100th birthday.
+It was designed by Gustave Eiffel and built in October 1866.
+Around 4 million people visit the Statue of Liberty every year due to its status as an American icon.
 Here we have summarized everything you need to know if you have an upcoming visit to the Statue of Liberty.

 The French sculptor Frederic-Auguste Bartholdi created the outside of the statue out of sheets of hammered copper, while Alexandre-Gustave Eiffel, the man behind the famed Eiffel Tower, designed the statue’s steel framework.
 The Statue of Liberty was given to the United States, shipped to the USA in 350 parts and erected atop an American-designed pedestal on a small island in Upper New York Bay, now known as Liberty Island.
 The statue was then dedicated by President Grover Cleveland in 1886 in the harbor of New York.

 Over the years, the statue stood tall as millions of immigrants arrived in America via nearby Ellis Island; in 1986, it underwent an extensive renovation in honor of the centennial of its dedication.
 The original torch has been replaced since the days where the statue operated as a functioning lighthouse.
 The original glass, which has been replaced with a golden leaf, can still be seen in the statue’s base.
 Today, the Statue of Liberty remains an enduring symbol of freedom and democracy, as well as one of the world’s most recognizable landmarks.
 The seven rays of the Statue’s crown represent the seven seas and continents of the world.
 The tablet that the Statue holds in her left-hand reads in Roman numerals “July 4th, 1776” (JULY IV MDCCLXXVI).